AndrewEllis93/Print-Tuning-Guide/README.md

 Both of the above methods I've found to have error of up to 5% Fsometimes even more) - which may not sound too bad but it makes a *huge* difference on the appearance of your prints.

+This must be done per filament brand/type.
+It may vary by color or by roll, depending how consistent your filament brand of choice is.
+With KVP I am usually able to run the same EM for all colors.

 ## Method
 By far the best method I have found is purely visual. *Put the calipers down for now*.